Mmhmmmmm/cafe_gan_pytorch/README.md

 # unoffical code for cafe-gan  baseed AtGAN
 # just for UESTC-zjw use to experiment
 # if you want to use it or you find some error in it ,you could tell us .thanks.
+differents:

+- add attention branch
+- add lose

+other is same

 # AttGAN-PyTorch